Take a look around the Kelpies, the world’s largest equine sculptures that pay tribute to both Scottish mythology and Scotland’s industrial heritage

 The Helix opened to the public in September 2013 and construction of the Kelpies statues was completed the following month.
 Over a million people visited the park in the first year after it opened to the public.

-Mark and I visited the Kelpies on our visit to Scotland for St Andrews Day in November 2019, on a crisp winter’s morning without a cloud in sight.
+I visited the Kelpies on my visit to Scotland for St Andrews Day in November 2019, on a crisp winter’s morning without a cloud in sight.

 We paid to park at the Kelpies car park and walked the short distance down to the statues.
 You don’t get a real sense of the scale of the Kelpies until you are up close to them.